 Cabinet Table Saw

-Coming to the last table saw on our list, we have the cabinet type.
+Coming to the last table seen on our list, we have the cabinet type.
 Constructed from a huge amount of steel and cast iron, these saws are the heaviest and sturdiest units.

-They typically have single-phase induction motors that operate in the range of 3 to 5 horsepowers.
-However, models with a three-phase engine ( 5 to 7.5 horsepowers) are used for industrial or commercial purposes.
+They typically have single-phase induction motors that operate in the range of 3 to 5 horsepower.
+However, models with a three-phase engine ( 5 to 7.5 horsepower) are used for industrial or commercial purposes.

 The presence of an enclosed base is a characteristic feature of this saw type whereby the motor securely functions inside a cabinet to drive the blades with parallel A-belts.
 And not just that, the cabinet is also incorporated with a port that collects dust.